- Undergraduate Admissions+

 - Freshers' Website+

 Law students at Pembroke receive an education that combines the College’s historically strong legal tradition with all the advantages of studying law in the twenty-first century.

 As well as a well-stocked library and a large and experienced team of tutors, Pembroke law students have access to:

 The Slaughter and May Book Scheme which provides core text books to each student free of charge

-The Blackstone Lectures given annually by a legal leader (in 2016 by Sir Keir Starmer MP, KCB, QC, and in 2015 by Lord Neuberger; President of the UK Supreme Court)
+The Blackstone Lectures given annually by a legal leader (in 2017 by the Rt Hon Dame Heather Carol Hallett DBE, in 2016 by Sir Keir Starmer MP, KCB, QC, and in 2015 by Lord Neuberger; President of the UK Supreme Court)